AlexIoannides/elasticsearchr/README.md

 elastic("http://localhost:9200", "iris") %create% mapping_default_simple()
 ```

 Where in this instance `mapping_default_simple()` is a default mapping that I have shipped with `elasticsearchr`.
-It switches-off the text analyser for all fields of type 'string' (i.e. switches off free text search), allows all text search to work with case-insensitive lowercase terms, and maps any field with the name 'timestamp' to type 'date', so long as it has the appropriate string or long format.
+It switches-off the text analyser for all fields of type 'string' (i.e. switches off free text search), allows all text search to work with case-insensitive lower-case terms, and maps any field with the name 'timestamp' to type 'date', so long as it has the appropriate string or long format.

 ## Forthcoming Attractions
-I do not have a grand vision for `elasticsearchr` - I want to keep it a lightweight client that requires knowledge of Elasticsearch - but I would like to add the ability to compose major query and aggregation types, without having to type-out lots of JSON, and to be able to retreive simple information like the names of all indices in a cluster, and all the document types within an index, etc. Future development will likely be focused in these areas.
+I do not have a grand vision for `elasticsearchr` - I want to keep it a lightweight client that requires knowledge of Elasticsearch - but I would like to add the ability to compose major query and aggregation types, without having to type-out lots of JSON, and to be able to retrieve simple information like the names of all indices in a cluster, and all the document types within an index, etc. Future development will likely be focused in these areas.

 ## Acknowledgements
 A big thank you to Hadley Wickham and Jeroen Ooms, the authors of the `httr` and `jsonlite` packages that `elasticsearchr` leans upon _heavily_.